 Fast forward to today, and you'll find there's more than one way to make money on a mine.
 Calico has a new life as a tourist attraction.

 You can visit the old town for a little while, or you can spend the night there.
 Bring your tent or RV - or stay in one of their basic cabins.
 Calico is between Los Angeles and Las Vegas and makes a good place to break up your drive if you're not in a hurry.

 Besides all that, Calico hosts a special event for almost every holiday of the year.
 That includes Easter, Halloween, Thanksgiving, and Christmas.

 They also put on a film festival, Civil War reenactments, and a bluegrass music festival.
-Check out their event schedule.

 Because Calico is a real 1890s town, not all areas of it are ADA accessible.